Filmora

 icon note

-How to edit iPhone HDR video using Filmora?
+How to convert iPhone HDR video to SDR with Filmora:

 Solution 3: Edit Color Space Override with Rec 2020